wilsonmar/wilsonmar.github.io/_posts/2016-07-10-python-certs.md

 {% include l18n.html %}
 {% include _toc.html %}

-Certification exams validate your expertise to show potential schools, scholarships, and employers that you are serious about your education and career.
+Certifications show that you are serious about your education and career, especially if you didn't graduate from a top tier degree from MIT/CMU, etc.

 {% include whatever.html %}

-I'm adding links to YouTube such as [<a target="_blank" href="https://www.youtube.com/watch?v=VQZTZsXk8sA&list=PLlRFEj9H3Oj7Bp8-DfGpfAfDBiblRfl5p&index=3">M</a>] next to topics below.

-## Competitive
+## Other Exams

 Before they setup an interview,
 Amazon, Facebook, and others force candidates to take a test on: